 The Organization maintains its operating cash and money market balances in various banks.
 The Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Share Insurance Fund (NSCUSIF) insures balances at each institution up to certain amounts.
-At certain times during the years ended December 31, 2023 and 2022, cash balances exceeded the insured amounts.
+At certain times during the years ended December 31, 2024 and 2023, cash balances exceeded the insured amounts.
 The Organization has not experienced any losses in such accounts.
 The Organization believes it is not exposed to any significant credit risk on its operating cash balance.

-Approximately 94% and 50% of pledges receivable was from six and three donors as of December 31, 2023 and 2022, respectively.
+Approximately 76% and 94% of pledges receivable were from two and six donors as of December 31, 2024 and 2023, respectively.